josmar-crwdstffng/angular/aio/content/guide/deprecations.md

 Before Angular 9 there existed only two strictness levels of template type checking as determined by [the `fullTemplateTypeCheck` compiler option](guide/angular-compiler-options).
 In version 9 the `strictTemplates` family of compiler options has been introduced as a more fine-grained approach to configuring how strict your templates are being type-checked.

-The `fullTemplateTypeCheck` flag is being deprecated in favor of the new `strictTemplates` option and its related compiler options.
+The `fullTemplateTypeCheck` flag is being deprecated in favor of the new `strictTemplates` option and the associated related compiler options.
 Projects that currently have `fullTemplateTypeCheck: true` configured can migrate to the following set of compiler options to achieve the same level of type-checking:

 <code-example language="json" header="tsconfig.app.json">